 Jeroen Sondervan, Project Leader Open Access Utrecht University, member of the editorial board of openaccess.nl, the Open Access working group UKB and the Knowledge Exchange OA expert group;

-In addition, a broad pool of people, both support staff and researchers, will join in to work together on specific topics.
-This is done, for instance, in sprints dedicated to specific topics.
-More info on our sprints can be found here.
+In addition, a broad pool of people, both support staff and researchers, joined in to work together on specific topics.

 The main outputs of the project can be found in the #OSF2021NL collection on Zenodo and on www.openacces.nl.
 You can find a lot of information about the meetings we organised on the whats new page and on ww.opensciencefestival.nl

 You can still reach us via email@example.com